RohitChanda/master-react/README.md

 If we put 2 components inside each other, then it will go into an infinite loop and the stack will overflow.
 It will freeze your browser, so it’s not recommended to do so.

+## Q) Advantages of using JSX.
+**1.Sanitizes the data:**

+If someone gets access to your JS code and sends some malicious data which will then get displayed on the screen, that attack is called cross-site scripting.

+It can read cookies, local storage, session storage, get cookies, get info about your device, and read data.
+JSx takes care of your data.

+If some API passes some malicious data JSX will escape it.
+It prevents cross-site scripting and sanitizes the data before rendering.

+**2. Makes code readable:**

+JSX makes it easier to write code as we are no longer creating elements using React.createElement()

+**3. Makes code simple and elegant**

+**4. Show more useful errors and warnings**

+**5. JSX prevents code injections (attacks)**